 “When I aged out [of foster care] at 18, I realized that a lot of the activists and advocates I was surrounded by weren’t aware of the issues in the system,” Olise said in an interview with The Tribune.

 So, he took action.
 Olise began planning the launch of HAYC, which was officially established in 2023.
 Though it collaborates with hundreds of organizers across the province, HAYC operates with a humble but mighty team of just three people.
-Olise credits the success of the center to support from organizations like MYCASA and individuals who have shaped his activism, such as Marcelle Partouche Gutierrez of the Carrefour Jeunesse Emploi – Notre-Dame-de-Grâce, Dez Gregoire of Tasiutigiit, and his personal mentor Leith Hamilton, all of whom share the common goal of supporting youth in Montreal and beyond.
+Olise credits the success of the center to support from organizations like QBBE and MYCASA, and colleagues such as Marcelle Partouche Gutierrez of the Carrefour Jeunesse Emploi – Notre-Dame-de-Grâce, Dez Gregoire of Tasiutigiit.
+One of the greatest sources of motivation and inspiration to Olise is his mentor, Leith Hamilton, who has not only supported his work since its conception but stood beside him throughout his personal struggles and journey to healing.
+Hamilton, to Olise, is like family.

 The organization focuses on tangible changes, measuring success through goals set by the youth themselves.
 Olise explained that HAYC has three pillars: Food security, sovereignty initiatives, and holistic skills training.
 The team meets with youth before they age out of care, discussing their plans for the future.